sylabs/singularityce-community/roadmap.md

   No handling of `--network`, `--security` options etc.

-* **Unprivileged SquashFS mount from SIF**
-Mount of singularity SquashFS SIF containers should be possible without privilige.
+* **Full support for unprivileged SquashFS mount from SIF** Mount of singularity SquashFS SIF containers should be possible without privilege, across the different runtime flows, `oci` command group etc.

 ## 4.0 Features